 What are some other disciplines where gravity DOES matter, and some other disciplines where gravity DOESN'T matter?
 For each, EXPLAIN WHY.
+(See this session's Google Doc.)

 Science vs Engineering

 - Science is focused on discovery.

 - Engineering is focused on design.

 - In which case:

 - Is a design project research?

 - Do engineers do science research?

 - What is research about software?